Implications of Joint Spectral Analysis of Gamma-Ray Bursts detected by Fermi Large Area Telescope and Gamma-ray Burst Monitor on Phenomenological Correlations: Results

 \subsection{Joint Spectral Analysis}

 We present in Table \ref{tab1} the spectral fits for the GRB sample using different spectral models, with the best-fit model determined as outlined in Sec~\ref{sec:3_1} for the fluence over ${\rm T}_{90}$.
+The corresponding \(E_{\rm i,p}\)–\(E_{\rm iso}\) values and fitting parameters are listed in Tables~\ref{tab2} and \ref{tab3}.
 All count spectra and the corresponding best-fit model plots are provided in Appendix~\ref{apx2}.
-Similarly, we present results for the spectra during a one-second peak flux time interval in Table~\ref{tab4}.
+Similarly, we present results for the spectra during a one-second peak flux time interval in Table~\ref{tab4}, with the corresponding \(E_{\rm i,p}\)–\(L_{\rm iso}\) values and fitting parameters listed in Tables~\ref{tab5} and \ref{tab6}.
 In a similar manner, in Appendix~\ref{apx3} we present the spectral fitting results for the peak flux interval of 29 GRBs.
 The reduction in the sample size occurred because the one-second time-binning failed to capture photons in the LAT or LAT-LLE data for some GRBs.
 As a result, the final sample consists of the remaining GRBs for which spectral data were available.